Laravel Telescope: Monitor, Debug, And Improve Your Laravel APP with Easily

 1. Mail Monitoring

-• Attachment details.
+• Attachment details

-• Delivery status
+• Delivery status information

-1. Cache operation
+1. Cache Operations

 • PHP >= 7.2